BuildOnViction/tomox-launch-kit/README.md

 ## Introduction ##

-Launch a TomoX relayer in under a minute with Launch Kit.
+Launch a TomoX relayer in under 10 minutes with Launch Kit.
 This repository contains an open-source, free-to-use TomoX relayer template that you can use as a starting point for your own project.